Loading...

 Portion Control

-Reduce the portion size of chili con carne with beans to minimize the overall impact on your blood sugar levels.
+Reduce the portion size of chili con carne with beans to help manage the overall carbohydrate intake.

-Add sources of healthy fats, like avocado slices or a drizzle of olive oil, to your meal.
-Healthy fats can help slow digestion and reduce spikes.
+Incorporate healthy fats such as avocado slices or a drizzle of olive oil to your meal.
+These can help slow down the absorption of carbohydrates.

 Stay Hydrated

-Drink plenty of water with your meal.
-Proper hydration can assist in maintaining stable blood sugar levels.
+Drink plenty of water with your meal, which can aid in digestion and help maintain normal blood sugar levels.

-Engage in light exercise after your meal, such as a walk.
-Physical activity can help reduce blood sugar spikes by increasing insulin sensitivity.
+Consider taking a short walk after your meal.
+Physical activity can help lower blood sugar spikes by increasing insulin sensitivity.

 Mindful Eating